amlalejini/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/analysis/stats.md

 evo_data <- read.csv("../data/evo_dom.csv")
 ```

-That evo_dom file has spoiler data in!
+That evo_dom file has spoiler data in it!
 I.e., it has the data for both Experiment 1 and Experiment 2 described in this document.
 Let's filter down to just the data relevant to Experiment 1.

 ```r
 exp1_data <- evo_data[evo_data$distraction_sigs == 0,]